-Aaron had done all our gas stove and plumbing for our kitchen, fixed many toilets over the years and after my husband tried to get the plumbing started for the bathroom vanity, we realized it was not going to be an easy job for him.
+Aaron had done all our gas stove and plumbing for our kitchen, fixed many toilets over the years.
+After my husband tried to get the plumbing started for the bathroom vanity, we realized it was not going to be an easy job for him.

-We called Aaron last minute and he came over and caught a ton of things that made installation better for us.
+We called Aaron last minute and caught a ton of things that made installation better for us.